Qyrus > Resources > Blogs > Feature Friday – Effortlessly Test Web and Mobile Apps by Making API Calls From Your Scripts

 Tim:

 One big difference we feel we should mention, too, is that this is not the same as the test data management API calls that we have discussed in the past.
 Those API calls save data to tables that can be accessed project-wide by all the different test scripts.
-However, these API calls and the data it captures is executed during the test – not prior – and is only accessible to that test script – not project-wide.
+However, these API calls and the data it capture are executed during the test – not prior – and is only accessible to that test script – not project-wide.

 Does the same or similar functionality exist without Qyrus, and how do competitors address similar problems?